JustinThorp/CERFIT/cran-comments.md

 ## Resubmission

-This is a resubmission.
+This is a new version of the CERFIT pacakges.
 In this version I have:

+* Added Out-of-Bag (OOB) predictions
-* Fixed spelling errors
+* Fixed Spelling Errors

 ## R CMD check results